64-bit Mac Plug-ins (Finale 25+)

 To install a plug-in on the Mac:

-- Find out where your plug-ins folder is located by looking in the Preferences (Program Options in earlier Finale versions) at the Folders page
+- Find out where your plug-ins folder is located in Finale 25 (or later) by looking in the Preferences dialog at the Folders page in Finale.

 - Put the plug-in bundle in that folder (or in a subfolder if you want it in a submenu to the Plug-ins menu).
-Please note that on Lion, the plug-ins folder is hidden by default.
+Please note that on recent Mac OS, the plug-ins folder is hidden by default (you need to reveal it).

 - Restart Finale